 Include your keyword or key phrase in your page title in the head section of your site.

 Normally people don’t see this code but search engines do.
 If you are using WordPress the title text is usually made up of the post or page text and the name of the site.
 It will appear as the heading in the search results.
 The page title should be between 40 and 70 characters.

 Include a meta description of your site.
-This also sits in the head of your web site and cannot normally be seen by visitors to your site.
-A good meta description is important because it is often used as the description of your site in search engine results page.
+This also sits in the head of your website and cannot normally be seen by visitors to your site.
+A good meta description is important because it is often used as the description of your site in the search engine results page.
 Make your description inviting.
 Meta description appears like this:

 <meta name="description" content="your content here">

 Don’t include meta keywords as Google has not used meta keywords since 2009.
 Bing may use them but if it looks as if you are trying to cram too many keywords into the meta keyword they may take a closer look at the quality of the content of your site.
 I believe that at the least they are a waste of time and at the most, they could damage your ranking on Bing and Yahoo!

 Make sure that all your images have alt text.
 The purpose of alt text is so that people who cannot see your images have a description.
 This is very important for blind people accessing your site through a screen reader.
 Search engines also cannot see images so they take note of the alt text on your site.
 Remember that the primary purpose of alt text is for people so don’t stuff a whole pile of keywords in your alt attribute.

 Ensure that your site had good, clear and logical navigation.
 Check to see that all pages have links to them and have links back to the home page.
 Include internal and external links in your content.
 Links to other quality sites will help your ranking.
 If for some reason you want to link to a low-quality site include a nofollow in the link.